ColinTF/OpenGL/README.md

 # OpenGL
-Using this to learn opengl an c++ maybe not the best idea but Im gonna try
+Using this to learn opengl and c++
+Maybe not the best idea but Im gonna try